Birth of Dionysus the Greek God of Wine and Ecstacy

 Dionysus Returns to Thebes: The Death of Pentheus

 Eventually, Dionysus returned to his native Thebes, where he learned that his remaining aunts had been slandering his dead mother Semele, saying that she lied about her relationship with Zeus to excuse her pregnancy and that Zeus had struck her dead as a punishment.

 King Cadmus had now gone into retirement and Thebes was being ruled by his young grandson Pentheus.
 Pentheus was hostile to the new cult and harassed and imprisoned the women worshippers.
-Dionysus caused his mother Agave and his aunts Autonoe and Ino to mistake Pentheus for a wild animal in a Bacchic frenzy and tear him on Mount Kithareon, where he had been tricked into following them.
+Dionysus, in disguise, beguiled Pentheus into going alone to Mount Kithareon to spy on the women at their ecstatic revels.
+He then caused his mother Agave and his aunts Autonoe and Ino to mistake Pentheus for a wild animal in their Bacchic frenzy and tear him to pieces.
+(Women in the grip of Dionysus were said to either suckle or rip apart any wild animals they found in deserted places.)
 Thus, Dionysus was revenged on behalf of his mother and himself.